Yuri Gagarin: Education and early career

 In 1946, the family moved to Gzhatsk, where Gagarin continued his education.
 Yuri and Boris were enrolled at a crude school built in the town and run by a young woman who volunteered to be the teacher.
 They learned to read using a discarded Soviet military manual.
-A former Soviet airman later joined the school to teach math and science, Yuri's favourite subjects.
-Yuri was also part of a group of children that built model aeroplanes.
-He was fascinated with aircraft from a young age and his interest in aeroplanes was energized after a Yakovlev fighter plane crash landed in Klushino during the war.
+A former Soviet airman later joined the school to teach maths and science, Yuri's favourite subjects.
+Yuri was also part of a group of children who built model aeroplanes.
+He was fascinated with aircraft from a young age and his interest in aeroplanes was energised after a Yakovlev fighter plane crash-landed in Klushino during the war.